DeepLarry/MachineCoding/readme.md

 Create a QR code generator from input text.
 Build a barcode scanner interface with camera access.
 Implement a PDF viewer with page navigation.

+Hello This is Deep Practicing github fork and PR.
 Build a multi-language i18n component with dynamic language switch.